borvelt/redux-peach/ReadMe.md

 `redux-peach` have both of this we can handle actions with two or more functions to run, with same action name and clean scaffold in addition you can use redux middlewares every where you want and very simple.
 ## Concepts

 ### Enhancers
-This containe middlewares and enhancers for your store, if you want to add some action logger or redux dev tools or etc, you should add in this file.`Enhancers.js`
+This containe middlewares and enhancers for your store, if you want to add some action logger or redux dev tools or etc, you should add as argument to `store.configure` method.`

+### CreateStore
+Return function that accepts some arguments like rooState, middlewares and enhancers and return redux store object

 ### Store
-It makes your Store application with base reducer and enhancers that introduced in last section.
-### DefaultStates
-With DefaultStates you can set default states for your application part every where you want and any time.
+This class where you should make and instance for your application and then configure it with your rootState, middlewares and enhancers.

 ### ActionCreator
 This will create an Action for your application we have two type of actions, ActionCreator return action function and types of actions.
   * Regular actions